arungudelli/angularjswiki/content/en/fontawesome/fa-readme.md

-## Rotate Readme Icon using fa-rotate-x
+## Rotate fa-readme Icon using fa-rotate-x
 To rotate the font awesome icon fa-readme, Use fa-rotate-x class

 Where 'x' represents degree of rotation.